Reference architecture for Google Cloud

 An index is a hash table behind the scene.
 Indexing has a significant impact on the speed of the queries at the cost of slightly slower ingestion.
 The insert function takes care of the indexing, i.e. during an update it also updates the hash table.

-Performance of the CPU and memory in the chosen GCP instance will have some impact on the overall sustainable rates of ingest and queryable rate of this real-time kdb+ function.
+Performance of the CPU and memory in the chosen Google Cloud instance will have some impact on the overall sustainable rates of ingest and queryable rate of this real-time kdb+ function.

 The historical database (HDB) is a simple kdb+ process with a pointer to the persisted data directory.
 A kdb+ process can read this data and memory maps it, allowing for fast queries across a large volume of data.
 Typically, the RDB is instructed to save its data to the data directory at EOD from where the HDB can refresh its memory mappings.

 HDB data is partitioned by date in the standard kdb+tick.
 If multiple disks are attached to the box, then data can be segmented, and kdb+ makes use of parallel I/O operations.
 Segmented HDB requires a